CasparCG/client/README.md

 Open the DMG file and drag the 'CasparCG Client' app to your Applications folder.

 ## Installation Linux
+VLC need to be installed on Linux: sudo apt-get install vlc.
+The plugin cache may need to be refreshed: sudo /usr/lib/vlc/vlc-cache-gen -f /usr/lib/vlc/plugins

 Unpack the tar file and run the run.sh.

 ## Documentation